-Section 406 - Modification of Ordinance Provisions
+Section 407 - Modification of Ordinance Provisions

 - A. The provisions of this Ordinance are intended as minimum standards for the protection of the public health, safety, and welfare.
 Lebanon County reserves the right to modify or to extend them conditionally in individual cases as may be necessary in the public interest; provided, however, that such variation shall not have the effect of nullifying the intent and purpose of this Ordinance, and that the applicant shows that to the satisfaction of Lebanon County that the applicable regulation is unreasonable, or will cause undue hardship, or that an alternative proposal will allow for equal or better results.
-The list of such modifications shall be listed on the plan. - B. In granting waivers/modifications, Lebanon County may impose such conditions as will, in its judgment, secure substantially the objectives of the standards and requirements of this Ordinance.
+The list of such modifications shall be listed on the plan. - B. In granting waivers/modifications, Lebanon County may impose such conditions as will, in its judgment, secure substantially the objectives of the standards and requirements of this Ordinance. - C. No waiver or modification of any regulated stormwater activity involving earth disturbance greater than or equal to one acre may be granted by Lebanon County unless that action is approved in advance by the Department of Environmental Protection (DEP) or the delegated county conservation district.

-Section 407 - Ownership and Maintenance (O&M) Responsibilities
+Section 408 - Ownership and Maintenance (O&M) Responsibilities required routine maintenance actions and schedules necessary to insure proper operation of the facility(ies).